 3Maintain Good Distance Between Lights and Plants

-We want the lights to remain approximately 2 to 3-inches above the tops of the plants (or growing medium, if there is no growth yet), throughout the growing process.
+We want our lights (LED or fluorescent shop lights) to remain approximately 2 to 3-inches above the tops of the plants (or growing medium, if there is no growth yet), throughout the growing process.

 As your plants grow, they will become different heights.